 Green Guru LLC Irrigation & Landscape Lighting

-Built for typical 1" and 2" irrigation systems in Rochester, MI and surrounding Oakland and Macomb County areas.
+Built for typical 1" and 2" irrigation systems across Rochester, Oakland County, and Macomb County, especially where faster response and reliable reachability matter.

-Instant phone alerts when leaks detected Real-time flow monitoring Remote shutoff from anywhere Prevents $3,000-5,000 water bills
+Instant phone alerts when leaks detected Real-time flow monitoring Remote shutoff from anywhere Helps prevent multi-thousand-dollar leak bills

 Basic Smart Controller Green Guru SRMS